BinaryResearch/BinaryResearch.github.io/_posts/2020-01-15-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-3-Solving-A-Corrupted-Keygenme.md

 The classic IOLI challenges[3] are examples of this type of design.
 However, since the program we are dealing with here is a *keygenme*, rather than a single correct input, there is actually a large set of inputs that will solve the challenge.
 Therefore, the goal is slightly different - the aim is to understand the logic of the program such that we can devise a method of generating multiple inputs that are part of the set of solutions.
-In our case, the set of solutions consists of the intersection of 2 subsets:

- - the set of strings that are valid usernames
- - the set of strings that are valid passwords
+In our case, the set of solutions consists of the intersection of the set of strings that are valid usernames with the set of strings that are valid passwords.

 With the right constraints applied, angr will compute solutions automatically; our task is to interface angr with the binary such that the necessary constraints are discovered.